One-way quantum computer

-The one-way or measurement-based quantum computer (MBQC) is a method of quantum computing that first prepares an entangled resource state, usually a cluster state or graph state, then performs single qubit measurements on it.
+The one-way quantum computer, also known as measurement-based quantum computer (MBQC), is a method of quantum computing that first prepares an entangled resource state, usually a cluster state or graph state, then performs single qubit measurements on it.
 It is "one-way" because the resource state is destroyed by the measurements.

 The outcome of each individual measurement is random, but they are related in such a way that the computation always succeeds.
-In general the choices of basis for later measurements need to depend on the results of earlier measurements, and hence the measurements cannot all be performed at the same time.
+In general, the choices of basis for later measurements need to depend on the results of earlier measurements, and hence the measurements cannot all be performed at the same time.

-The hardware implementation of MBQC mainly relies on photonic devices, thanks to the properties of entanglement between the photons.
+The implementation of MBQC is mainly considered for photonic devices, due to the difficulty of entangling photons without measurements, and the simplicity of creating and measuring them.
+However, MBQC is also possible with matter-based qubits.
 The process of entanglement and measurement can be described with the help of graph tools and group theory, in particular by the elements from the stabilizer group.

 Definition

 The purpose of quantum computing focuses on building an information theory with the features of quantum mechanics: instead of encoding a binary unit of information (bit), which can be switched to 1 or 0, a quantum binary unit of information (qubit) can simultaneously turn to be 0 and 1 at the same time, thanks to the phenomenon called superposition.
 Another key feature for quantum computing relies on the entanglement between the qubits.

 In the quantum logic gate model, a set of qubits, called register, is prepared at the beginning of the computation, then a set of logic operations over the qubits, carried by unitary operators, is implemented.
 A quantum circuit is formed by a register of qubits on which unitary transformations are applied over the qubits.
 In the measurement-based quantum computation, instead of implementing a logic operation via unitary transformations, the same operation is executed by entangling a number $k$ of input qubits with a cluster of $a$ ancillary qubits, forming an overall source state of $a+k=n$ qubits, and then measuring a number $m$ of them.
 The remaining $k=n-a$ output qubits will be affected by the measurements because of the entanglement with the measured qubits.
 The one-way computer has been proved to be a universal quantum computer, which means it can reproduce any unitary operation over an arbitrary number of qubits.